bbz/OnlyForUnicorns/README.md

 !!!!!!!!
 IF YOU ARE NOT A UNICORN THEN GET OUT !!!!!!!!
 !!!!!!!!
 IF YOU ARE NOT A UNICORN THEN GET OUT !!!!!!!!
 !!!!!!!!
 IF YOU ARE NOT A UNICORN THEN GET OUT !!!!!!!!
+!!!!!!!!
+IF YOU ARE NOT A UNICORN THEN GET OUT !!!!!!!!

 # OnlyForUnicorns
 Arduino code for Adafruit Feather M0 with FeatherWing and FLORA 9-DOF

-Hardware requirements: (make work with other hardward BUT ONLY IF YOU ARE A UNICORN!!!)
+Hardware requirements: (may work with other hardward BUT ONLY IF YOU ARE A UNICORN!!!)

 https://www.adafruit.com/products/2772
 https://www.adafruit.com/products/2945